 1. Extrajudicial Debt Collection

 In principle, we always start the debt collection process with the extrajudicial phase.
 During this phase, we try to prevent Court intervention.
 We will contact your debtor to ensure that your debtor hasn't paid as yet.
 At this stage, we have the following options:

 - Written demand letters and phone calls: We send the debtor a written demand letter and contact them by telephone, requesting that they pay your claim within a few days;

 - To effect a settlement: Our lawyers will use their knowledge of the customs of trade and regulations to arrive at a settlement with your debtor.
 Reaching a settlement is a very popular means in the United Kingdom to encourage your customer pay.
 This can also be used during legal proceedings;

 - Alternative dispute resolution (ADR): This is a cheaper, faster and easier way to settle disputes without Court intervention.
 One example is ‘Mediation’.
 It can offer both parties certainty in a shorter time period, as there is no need to wait for a court decision.
 ADR is actively encouraged by the courts.
-In fact, they do not like it if a party has unreasonably refused to engaged in ADR.
+In fact, they do not like it if a party has unreasonably refused to engage in ADR.
 Which method of ADR is right for your case largely depends on whether the debtor is willing to engage, and the type of contractual relationship you have;

 - Announcing legal proceedings: Often, announcing legal proceedings will convince your British debtor to pay.